 From marquee — the illuminated sign outside a theatre.
 The anticipation before the show starts.

-Marq is a UI kit built for products that put content centre stage.
-It targets the general public — people who stream, browse, discover, and share — not developer tooling or internal dashboards.
+Marq is a UI kit for products that put content centre stage.
+It targets the general public — people who stream, browse, discover, and share — which means every decision has to work for an audience that has no patience for interfaces that get in the way.

-The aesthetic draws from the visual language of modern media and entertainment: rich contrast, confident use of colour, and interfaces that feel crafted rather than assembled.
+The aesthetic draws from modern media and entertainment: rich contrast, confident use of colour, interfaces that feel crafted rather than assembled.
 Components are opinionated enough to look good immediately but composable enough to adapt to any brand.

 Guiding principles